 - The Shadow Out of Time

 Cosmic horror was heavily influenced by the Golden Age of Supernatural Fiction.
-We know this for sure because Lovecraft himself said he was influenced by James, Machen and Blackwood.
+We know this for sure because Lovecraft himself said he was influenced by Henry James (1843 – 1916), Arthur Machen (1863 – 1947) and Algernon Blackwood (1869 – 1951).

-Lovecraft was very interested in certain tropes.
-‘Common human laws and emotions have no significance in the vast cosmos at large.’
+Lovecraft was very interested in a narrow set of tropes, notably: ‘Common human laws and emotions have no significance in the vast cosmos at large.’
 Lovecraft also questioned his Christian background at a very young age, counting Jesus as mythological as Santa Clause.
 For his stories, Lovecraft became far more interested in ancient myth than in Bible stories.

 H.P.
 Lovecraft was also influenced by the nineteenth century art of Gustave Doré.

-One unfortunate aspect of Lovecraft was his enduring racism.
-Lovecraft saw people of colour as the monsters, no different from the unknowable cosmic horror villain.
+Unfortunately, Lovecraft was a raging racist even more than average a white man of his time.
+He saw people of colour as the monsters, no different from the unknowable cosmic horror villain.
 Lovecraft couldn’t understand people different from himself, and didn’t want to.
 Ironically, to Native Americans, white people were the cosmic horror.
-Yet Lovecraft put himself imaginatively in the shoes of the victims.
+Lovecraft sided with literal oppressors while successfully putting himself imaginatively in the shoes of the victims.

 COSMIC HORROR AND LITERARY IMPRESSIONISM